yacineboughalem/yacineboughalem/README.md

   A passionate Frontend developer | UI Designer from Morocco
 </h3>

-Hi there 👋 - 👨🏼‍💻 My name is Yacine - ❤️ I love Tea and Coding - 🌐 I blog about
+Hi there 👋

+- 👨🏼‍💻 My name is Yacine
+- - ❤️ I love Tea and Coding
+  - - 🌐 I blog about
-front end & UI Design : https://www.frontynova.com/articles - 📫 How to reach
+front end & UI Design : https://www.frontynova.com/articles
-me: yacin.boughalem@gmail.com I enjoy working on large scale User Interface Design and Front End Projects, solving complex design problems.
-I loves teaching about the Web Platform, technologies and JavaScript.
+- 📫 How to reach me: yacin.boughalem@gmail.com

+I am a Frontend Developer | UI Designer with industrial experience of more than 6 years building websites and web applications.
+I have hands on experience in JavaScript and have professional experience working with ReactJs, Nextjs also have experience working with Ant Design, Bootstrap, MUI, etc.

 <h3 align="left">Connect with me:</h3>
 <p align="left">